jchurley95/atl-wdi/homework/ruby/ruby-intro/README.md

 Write down any questions you still have about Ruby:

-  1. Your Question Here
+  1. Not sure
-  2. Your Question Here
+  2. Not sure
-  3. Your Question Here
+  3. Not sure
-  4. Your Question Here
+  4. Not sure
-  5. Your Question Here
+  5. Not sure

 ### Recommended readings and references:
   - [Ruby Style Guide](https://github.com/bbatsov/ruby-style-guide)